victorm15/WineTracker/README.md

 #### Login
 * Checks entered username and password, displaying message to user in case of invalid credentials
+* Passes authenticated password to app state for use in main pages

 ## Main Pages
 <p float="left">